 Directions

-• Training dynamics: Track topological changes during training.
+Training dynamics: Track topological changes during training.
 Does grokking have a topological signature?
 When does the encoder-decoder divide emerge?
-Is there a phase transition visible in H0 or H1?
+The MLP training pipeline now makes this tractable; one could checkpoint activations at each epoch and watch the geometry evolve.

-• Connection to weight dynamics: I've been exploring a complementary approach in Deep Learning Dynamics, which uses perturbation analysis and Lyapunov exponents to measure how neural network weights evolve during training.
+Connection to weight dynamics: I've been exploring a complementary approach in Deep Learning Dynamics, which uses perturbation analysis and Lyapunov exponents to measure how neural network weights evolve during training.
 ToDACoMM measures what gets carved in activation space; Deep Learning Dynamics measures how the carving happens in weight space.
-A natural question: do architectures with divergent weight trajectories (high Lyapunov exponents, like transformers) also show distinct topological signatures in their activations?
 The preliminary finding that transformers universally diverge in weight space while showing dramatic expansion ratios in activation space suggests these phenomena may be related.
+The new geometry characterization metrics (intrinsic dimension, hubness) provide additional handles for connecting the two perspectives.

 The framework is open source.
 The methodology and statistical analysis are documented.
 Others can extend this to their own models and domains.